-Awarded \$610,740 from State and Federal Government funding for shared path network linkages enabling the completion of two stages of the RiverConnect Paths Master Plan.
+Awarded \$500,000 in State and \$610,740 in Federal Government funding for shared path network linkages enabling the completion of two stages of the RiverConnect Paths Master Plan.

 The Flats (Route 3) included upgrades to the track and installation of seating, improving the accessibility for Flats Walk Tours by Yorta Yorta Elders.